By Spencer Yao

 Be relevant.
 Words have implicit meanings and connotations; do a little research to ensure that your domain name communicates your desired message.
 Here is a quick and easy way to test a domain name: go to Amazon Mechanical Turk and run a survey with at least 100 people.
 Just provide your domain name (nothing else) and ask users to guess the purpose of the company.
 The responses you receive should provide valuable insight into any implicit meanings your domain may connote.

 Easy to spell.
 Your domain name must be easy to spell.
 Avoid commonly misspelled words, intentional misspellings and hyphens.
-If you purchase a domain name with numerals (eg 1widget.com), also purchase the domain name with the number spelled out (eg onewidget.com).
-Popular bookmarking site Delicious actually had to change its domain name because so many users had difficulties remembering how to spell it.
+If you purchase a domain name with numerals, say 1widget.com, also purchase the domain name with the number spelled out – onewidget.com.

 Sound authoritative.
 Your domain name should sound like a trustworthy authority.
 As this research brief puts it, users “demonstrate a clear preference now for credibility and trustworthiness in a domain name.”
 Remember Margaret Thatcher’s advice: “Being powerful is like being a lady.
 If you have to tell people you are, you aren’t.”
 Avoid choosing a domain such as bestwidget.com.

 Shorter is better.
 Keep your domain name short; 1 or 2 words is best.
-The top 100,000 websites, on average, have 9 characters in their domain names.
+The top 100,000 websites, on average, have nine characters in their domain names.

 Be unique.
 One of your marketing goals should be to build a distinct brand that stands out from your competitors.
 Start by choosing a unique and distinctive domain name.
 Names like YourDiscountInsuranceStore.com sound generic and unremarkable compared to names such as Google.com, Yahoo.com and Zazzle.com which sound unique.